 Advance the clinical development of SB 9200 for chronic HBV.

 We are conducting our Phase 2a ACHIEVE clinical trial of SB 9200 in non-cirrhotic patients infected with chronic HBV in which patients first receive SB 9200 as a monotherapy for 12 weeks, followed by Viread as a monotherapy for 12 weeks.
-We expect to report top-line results from the first SB 9200 monotherapy dosing cohort of the Phase 2a clinical trial in the first half of 2017, and to report top-line results for all patients treated with SB 9200 alone in the first half of 2018.
+We reported top-line results from the first SB 9200 monotherapy dosing cohort of the Phase 2a clinical trial in May 2017, and we expect to report top-line results for all patients treated with SB 9200 alone in the first half of 2018.
 Subject to the results of the Phase 2a clinical trial and obtaining additional funding, we expect to initiate a Phase 2b clinical trial in the second half of 2018 in patients infected with chronic HBV to explore the use of SB 9200 as a monotherapy and in combination with Viread.
 The Phase 2a clinical trial is being conducted under our clinical trial collaboration with Gilead and the Phase 2b clinical trial will be conducted under the same collaboration.

 Develop SB 11285, our lead STING agonist compound, as a potential immunotherapeutic agent for selected cancers.